-The house sparrow is a popular backyard visitor with a black or gray cap, dark throat, pale abdomen, and brown and black streaked back and wings.
+The house sparrow is a common backyard visitor with a black or gray cap, dark throat, pale abdomen, and brown and black streaked back and wings.
 Female birds also have streaks but are paler and buffer overall, with a paler bill and prominent buffy eyebrow.
 Introduced to North American in New York in the 1850s, house sparrows are now abundant across the continent.

 These small birds are frequent visitors to hopper and platform feeders.
 They prefer seeds but will also eat insects and fruit.
 House sparrows are also attracted to bird baths, and will also take dust baths in dry areas.
 Because these birds can be invasive, however, many birders prefer to take steps to discourage house sparrows instead of attracting them.